makerdao/community/governance/votes/Executive vote - January 24, 2022.md

 ---
-title: Template - [Executive Vote] Temporarily prevent FLAP auctions and MKR Burn - January 24, 2022
+title: Template - [Executive Vote] Temporarily Prevent Surplus (flap) Auctions and MKR Burn - January 24, 2022
-summary: Increase the System Surplus Buffer to 250 million DAI to prevent FLAP auctions until the auction/burn mechanism can be improved.
+summary: Increase the System Surplus Buffer to 250 million DAI to prevent surplus (flap) auctions until the auction/burn mechanism can be improved.
 date: 2022-01-24T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Temporarily prevent FLAP auctions and MKR Burn - January 24, 2022
+# [Executive Proposal] Temporarily {revent Surplus (flap) Auctions and MKR Burn - January 24, 2022

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an out-of-schedule executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.